A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

-(iv) From a known duality between the length of longest common subsequence of two random words and the length of the shortest common supersequence (see Dan$\breve{\rm c}$\'ik~\cite{D}), our result also implies a central limit theorem for this latter case.
+(iii) From a known duality between the length of a longest common subsequence of two random words and the length of a shortest common supersequence (see Dan$\breve{\rm c}$\'ik~\cite{D}), our result also implies a central limit theorem for this latter case.

 \end{remark}